Dunwoody Georgia home where radon testing is recommended

 Much of Dunwoody's housing stock was built between the 1960s and 1990s, though newer construction continues throughout the city.
 The older ranch homes and split-levels that define neighborhoods like Dunwoody Village and Georgetown often have basements or crawl spaces that create direct pathways for radon entry.
 But even newer slab-on-grade homes are not immune.

 Radon is odorless and invisible.
 Long-term exposure to elevated levels is the second leading cause of lung cancer in the United States.
-The only way to know whether your Dunwoody home has a radon problem is to test for it.
+The only way to know whether your Dunwoody home has a radon problem is to schedule professional radon testing.

 2. EPA Zone Designation for Dunwoody